How inflation could affect your investments

 All investments – from cash and fixed income securities to mutual funds, and stocks to cryptocurrencies – come with their own set of risk and reward characteristics.
 Understanding the relationship between risk and reward, and your individual comfort level with both, is a crucial part of building your investment portfolio.

-One type of risk that can impact your investments is inflation risk.
+Inflation risk is one type of risk that can impact your investments.

-Inflation is a concept most of us are familiar with.
-It refers to the rise in the price of consumer goods and services over time.
-As prices rise, your dollar won’t purchase as many goods and services as it used to.
-That’s what inflation does – it erodes the purchasing power of your money over time.
+Inflation refers to the rise in the price of goods and services over time.
+As prices rise, money doesn’t purchase as many goods and services as it used to because the cost of goods has increased or the value of the currency decreased.
+In either case, it erodes the purchasing power of your money over time.

-Inflation itself is not necessarily a bad thing.
-It depends on how fast and how far it rises.
-On the one hand, inflation can be an indicator of a growing economy, often translating to more jobs and rising wages.
-Consumers have more disposable income to spend on more goods and services.
+Inflation itself is not necessarily good or bad as it depends on how fast and how much it rises.
+Rising inflation can be an indicator of a growing economy as it often translates to job growth and rising wages.
+As a result, some consumers may have more disposable income to spend on more goods and services.
 A moderate level of inflation is generally good for the economy, which is why the Bank of Canada’s target inflation rate is 2 per cent.

-On the other hand, if the rate of inflation rises too rapidly, consumers’ money quickly becomes worth less than it used to be.
-Prices rise more quickly than consumers can adjust to.
+On the other hand, if the rate of inflation rises too quickly over a short time frame, consumers’ money quickly becomes worth less as the prices of goods rise more quickly than consumers can adjust to.
 Rapidly rising or volatile inflation can also be bad for corporate profits, as companies try to absorb rising costs and/or slowing sales.
+The Bank of Canada will often raise interest rates in these scenarios to cool an overheating economy and keep inflation within its target range.

 “Inflation risk” refers to the risk of a loss of your future purchasing power if the value of your investments doesn’t keep pace with inflation.